 A moment was then spent with grades three and four.
-Some were faithfully pouring over their readers, This little book is an interesting, lively description of our bodies, comparing its parts to the parts of a house.
+Some were faithfully pouring over their readers, THERE is no excuse for our exist- "The House We Live In." little book is an interesting, lively description of our bodies, comparing its parts to the parts of a house.

 Some were reading their Bibles, some were "doing their numbers."
-Then there were the idle ones, who TTRACTED by the bright, happy- easily found some reason to attract R faced children, a desire was the attention of their more studious
+Then there were the idle ones, who TTRACTED by the bright, happy- easily found some reason to attract A faced children, a desire was the attention of their more studious awakened to view them in their school fellows.
+Surely of all for whom we reading the Bible.
+I like that book home at their regular work.
+It was pray daily, she who instructs our

 The visitor passed from the building, and second grades.
-They had just wishing every parent in the village begun their family-worship, and one would take the privilege of visiting after another eagerly told of the their children in school, thus showing heavenward journey of the 144,000 them and their teacher that they had on the white cloud, the sea of glass, as much interest in their education as
+They had just wishing every parent in the village, begun their family-worship, and one would take the privilege of visiting after another eagerly told of the their children in school, thus showing heavenward journey of the 144,000 them and their teacher that they had on the white cloud, the sea of glass, as much interest in their education as the tree and river of life, and the long has the sportsman in the training of